hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ## Peer-to-Peer (P2P)

 > [!TIP]
-> By default, all of the [Docker Profiles](#docker-profiles) should be configured to establish all of the appropriate
+> By default, the [Docker Profiles](#docker-profiles) should be configured to establish the appropriate
 > P2P connections out-of-the-box.
 However, if you are having issues syncing, propagating transactions, or using certain
 > features this section may be helpful in diagnosing the root cause, as some networking configurations or modifications
 > may prevent various P2P connections from being established correctly.